shtalinberg/django-el-pagination/README.rst

  - Add 2-5 contributors to help support the application Pull requests are welcome.

+!!!!!
+I use git flow.
+Please, change code and submit all pull requests into branch `develop`

 Django EL(Endless) Pagination can be used to provide Twitter-style or Digg-style pagination, with optional Ajax support and other features like multiple or lazy pagination.